vistaprint/PointyJS/README.md

 The ``pointerId`` is always 1 for the mouse.
 It however provides a unique identifer for touch-driven events, which you can compare across the pointerdown, pointermove and pointerend events to keep track of separate fingers.

+#### Pressure, Width, Height

+``event.pressure`` is a noramlized pressure of the pointer represented as a float in the range of [0,1].
+When the hardware does not support pressure detection, the value will be 0.5 when any pointer is active (i.e. user is currently touching or a button is down) and 0 otherwise.

+``event.width`` and ``event.height`` represent the contact geometry for a pointer.
+When the hardware cannot provide this, the value will be 0.

 #### Prevent Click

 ``event.preventClick()`` is a utility to prevent the native click event following a pointer event from stopping itself.
 This can be used to prevent navigation on a ``pointerdown`` event, or from within the ``press`` gesture event you can prevent navigation only on touch devices like this: